What is it about ‘the Jews’, American Protestants, and Israel/Palestine?

 Eight centuries before Christ, and 28 centuries before the Netanyahu government waged war against Hamas in Gaza, the prophet Amos said, “For the three transgressions of Gaza, Yea, for four, I will not reverse [its punishment]: Because they carried away captive a whole captivity [of Israelites] to deliver them up to Edom.
 So I will send a fire on the wall of Gaza, and it shall devour the palaces thereof; … and the remnant of the Philistines shall perish, Saith the Lord.”

-Such contradictory, conflicted uprootings and re-rootings have sometimes given Jews their mobility, marginality and occasional magnificence and malfeasance, breeding tough, defiant spirits not only in Moses and Jesus but also in Karl Marx, Sigmund Freud, Albert Einstein and J. Robert Oppenheimer, inventor of the atomic bomb and self-avowed “destroyer of worlds.”
+Such contradictory, conflicted uprooting and re-rooting has sometimes given Jews their mobility, marginality and occasional magnificence and malfeasance, breeding tough, defiant spirits not only in Moses and Jesus but also in Karl Marx, Sigmund Freud, Albert Einstein and J. Robert Oppenheimer, inventor of the atomic bomb and self-avowed “destroyer of worlds.”
 The Jew as interloper, living marginally in homogeneous societies but flourishing and sometimes predominating in pluralistic and open ones — agile, entrepreneurial, walking on eggshells and thinking fast – has sometimes seemed most “at home” in media of exchange, whether of information, social commentary, money, merchandise, music, math, medicine or scientific discovery.
-Confirmation of their prominence in those realms is presented sociologically and lyrically in Yuri Slezkine’s The Jewish Century.
+Confirmation of their prominence in those realms is presented sociologically, lyrically, and abundantly in Yuri Slezkine’s The Jewish Century.

-The “settler colonial” paradigm, or accusation, is especially ambiguous in regard to the half of today’s Israeli Jewish population whose ancestors never left the Middle East after Rome’s conquest of the Jewish kingdoms but settled in Iraq, Yemen, Egypt and in Algeria, Tunisia, Morocco, and Ethiopia for millennia before the 1940s.
-Most of these “Mizrahi” Jews have never set foot in Europe, nor have they had “mother countries” to which they could return safely, as European colonizers could have done.
-Yet the biblical passages transcribed on those ancient scrolls include the prophetic warnings that Israelites’ territorial claims were contingent on their keeping the covenant sealed at Sinai — or, as we might put it now, on their transcending narrow tribalism to meet a higher, more universal standard.
-If Israelites failed to do that, God would punish them at the hands of their enemies: Here is the prophet Amos again, sounding almost like a protester against Israel today:
+Yet the biblical passages transcribed on the ancient scrolls include prophetic warnings that Israelites’ territorial claims were contingent on their keeping the covenant sealed at Sinai — or, as we might put it now, on their transcending narrow tribalism to meet a higher, more universal standard.
+If they failed to do that, God would punish them at the hands of their enemies: Here is the prophet Amos again, sounding almost like a protester against Israel today:

 “Woe to those who are at ease in Zion, and to those who feel secure on the mountain of Samaria, the notable men of the first of the nations, to whom the house of Israel comes! ….
 Go down to Gath of the Philistines.
 Are you better than these kingdoms?
 Or is their territory greater than your territory, O you who put far away the day of disaster and bring near the seat of violence?
 Woe to those who lie on beds of ivory and stretch themselves out on their couches, … who drink wine in bowls and anoint themselves with the finest oils, but are not grieved over the ruin of Joseph!”
 [Amos 6]